 Whatever it is, his voice has become synonymous with the Army Strong commercials:

 Whenever her calming voice comes on the radio or TV we know Kaiser Permanente is about to sell us healthcare.
 "Live well, be well, thrive."
 Right?

-What some of us may not have realized is that the voice behind the Kaiser Permanente commercials is Allison Janney, the seven-time Emmy winner and star of legendary political drama The West Wing.
+What some of us may not have realized is that the voice behind the Kaiser Permanente commercials is Allison Janney, the seven-time Emmy winner, and star of the legendary political drama The West Wing.

 Her voice is absolutely perfect for the spots and has become synonymous with "thriving".

 Nationwide Insurance - Julia Roberts

 Back in 2012, Nationwide Insurance picked Julia Roberts to voice over their commercials.
 According to the Senior VP of Brand Marketing at Nationwide, Jennifer Hanley, "Julia Roberts’ voice brings an assuring, confident tone to the campaign that resonates well with our target audience."
 After watching the commercials (click below for a sneak peek), I'd have to say that I'd agree.